kostadin-t/btp-terraform/units/unit_3/lesson_1/README.md

-# Unit 3.1 - Using Variables
+# Unit 3 Lesson 1 - Using Variables

 ## Goal 🎯